DU's academic council approves holding of entrance test from next year | Education

 The Delhi University's academic council on Friday approved the holding of entrance test for admissions from next year, according to sources.

-The academic council meeting was held on Friday and despite some members giving a note of dissent against it, the proposal to hold entrance tests was passed.
+The academic council meeting was held on Friday and despite 17 of the 26 elected members dissenting against it, the proposal to hold a common entrance test was passed.
+The council includes members other than those who are elected.

-The matter will now come up for discussion in the Executive Council meeting scheduled for December 17.
+The matter will now come up for discussion in the Executive Council meeting scheduled for December 17. ''Common Entrance Test (CET) for undergraduate admissions will lead to mushrooming of coaching institutes that will be particularly bad for socially and economically disadvantaged students and girl students,'' said Mithuraaj Dhusiya, a member of the council.
+Echoing similar views, Alok Pandey, a council member, said just like engineering and medical entrance exams, students will take coaching to prepare for DU, thereby not focusing on their school studies.

 The committee formed under the chairmanship of Dean (examinations) D S Rawat was supposed to examine the reasons for over and under admissions to undergraduate courses, study the board-wise distribution of admissions in all undergraduate courses, suggest alternate strategies for the optimal admissions in undergraduate courses, and examine the OBC admissions with reference to the 'non-creamy layer' status.

-''The Committee is of the considered view that admissions may be carried out through a Common Entrance Test (CET)," said the report.
+''The Committee is of the considered view that admissions may be carried out through a Common Entrance Test (CET)," said the committee in its report.

 "It may be conducted through an appropriate mode by the University through a well devised internal arrangement or through any external agency depending upon prevailing operational feasibility and administrative convenience at that time followed by declaration of list of eligible candidates for admissions under various course of study,'' it said.